IPsec Fault Tolerance

 Link Fault Tolerance

-To ensure that VPN data networks provide a reliable service to users and their applications, they must meet a number of requirements.
+VPN data networks must meet several requirements to ensure reliable service to users and their applications.
 In this section, we will discuss how to design fault-tolerant networks.
 Fault-tolerant VPNs are resilient to changes in routing paths caused by hardware, software, or path failures between VPN ingress and egress points, including VPN access.

-One of the primary rules of fault-tolerant network design is that there is no such thing as a cookie-cutter solution for all networks.
+One of the primary rules of fault-tolerant network design is that there is no cookie-cutter solution for all networks.
 However, the network’s goals and objectives dictate VPN fault-tolerant design principles.
-There are many cases in which economic factors influence the design more than technical considerations.
+There are many cases where economic factors influence the design more than technical considerations.
 Fault-tolerant IPSec VPN networks are also designed according to what faults they must be able to withstand

 Backbone Network Fault Tolerance